MrGate/usa_farmland_simulator/README.md

 # usa_farmland_simulator

-this is to simulate the growing number of population and required farmland.
+A simple farmland to population simulator.
+The purpose is to estimate the amount of land that will be used over the next {x} amount of years.

+This was also just a fun tiny project to do in python.